home-assistant/home-assistant.io/source/_integrations/mcp_server.markdown

 ---
 title: Model Context Protocol Server
-description: Instructions on how to integrate Matter with Home Assistant.
+description: Instructions on how to add a Model Context Protocol Server to Home Assistant.
 ha_category:
   - Voice
 ha_release: 2023.2